Abandoned & Little-Known Airfields:

 showing their location relative to Luke AAF/AFB.

-while the primary runway was eventually further lengthened to its current size of 10,000'.
+while the primary runway was eventually further lengthened to 10,000'.

 This is a fairly unusual case of an abandoned airfield being reused for practice approaches